amruta-suryawanshi/info/text-editors.md

 Text Editors
 =
+A collection of interesting text editors - by [Rafał Pocztarski](https://pocztarski.com/).

+Originally posted as a Gist [here](https://gist.github.com/rsp/b8e341a7fe9bf538e59038f6854c9442).
+See [github.com/rsp/info](https://github.com/rsp/info) for more info.

 Interesting text editors.
 Some very old, some very new.
 Some standalone, some in the cloud.

 * [vi](#vi)